MaeveOfFae/State-Tracker/README.md

 ## Development

-Node version
+Node & package manager
-- Requires Node >= 24.2.0 (see .nvmrc).
+- Requires Node 21.7.1 (see .nvmrc).
 Use nvm:
 	- nvm use
 	- nvm install if not present
+- Uses Yarn classic.
+If needed, enable via Corepack: corepack enable

 Local dev options
 - Harness page (default):
-	- npm run dev
+	- yarn dev
 	- Opens the local preview that mounts src/main.tsx
 - Stages runner page (uses @chub-ai/stages-ts):
-	- npm run dev:stages
+	- yarn dev:stages
 	- Opens index-stages.html which renders src/App.tsx (TestRunner in dev)

 Typical workflow
-1. npm install
-2. nvm use
+1. nvm use
+2. yarn install
-3. npm run dev or npm run dev:stages
+3. yarn dev or yarn dev:stages
 4. Edit src/Stage.tsx and public/chub_meta.yaml as needed

 ## Build

-- npm run build outputs the production site to dist/
+- yarn build outputs the production site to dist/
 - Multi-page build outputs:
 	- dist/index.html (Harness)
 	- dist/index-stages.html (Stages runner)

+## CI deployment to Chub

+This project can publish the stage to Chub via GitHub Actions on pushes to main.
+Set a repository secret named CHUB_AUTH_TOKEN containing your stage auth token (get it from the API).
+In GitHub: Settings → Secrets and Variables → Actions → New repository secret.

+## Developing the stage

+- Implement logic in src/Stage.tsx.
+- When running locally (development mode), src/TestRunner.tsx is used to simulate chat interactions; modify it to cover your scenarios.

 ## License